 On the run up to our epic trek of the Great Wall of China, we will be speaking to our supporters who have bravely decided to join us!
-Our first blog is from Evie Thomas, who works in the Radiotherapy Department at Velindre Cancer Centre (which is partly funded by Cancer Research Wales).
+Our second blog is from Evie Thomas, who works in the Radiotherapy Department at Velindre Cancer Centre (which is partly funded by Cancer Research Wales).

 My name is Evie Thomas, I am 26 years old and in May 2016 I signed up to take part in this year’s ‘China: Walk the Wall’ trek to raise a significant amount of money for Cancer Research Wales (CRW).